TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :office: Vendor: Ledger
 :scroll: Title: Monero private key retrieval.
 :nerd_face: Detail: The Monero App for Ledger Nano was found to be vulnerable to a private key retrieval through the use of a malicious Monero Client (desktop application).
 Some computational elements are encrypted by the Nano S with a key only known to the Monero application, and sent to the desktop client for later use, due to space limitations on the Nano.
 During the final step of the signature (MLSAG sign), the client sends back some sensitive encrypted elements which the app uses to compute a Schnorr signature.
 A malicious client can misuse this by replaying earlier elements of this computation, and induce a variant of a nonce-reuse attack (see for example the PS3 Fail).
 This replay of commands is possible because the key derived by the app to encrypt elements is static, and there is no message authentication.
-:poop: Bug: Bad MLSA signature implementation
+:poop: Bug: Bad MLSAG signature implementation
 :clipboard: Patch: https://github.com/LedgerHQ/ledger-app-monero/commit/5d0658ad6369f3d0ff2d10ee9effa410eb185b98
 :mega: Explanation from vendor: https://donjon.ledger.com/lsb/007/